adammartona/My-Portfolio-Website-v0.1/README.md

 # Adam Marton Portfolio Website
 The first version of my portfolio website.
 Now I'm working on a new version, which created with React.js.
 I really worked a lot on these interactive animations.
 I'm bored when a page has a simple color background, so I made static noise like animation as a background in JS.
 I built this page from a scratch on my own.

+You can see the latest version of the website here: https://adammartona.github.io/My-Portfolio-Website-v0.1/

 ![preview](/img/preview.png)

 Used libraries and technique :